ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 2. Misrepresentation
   * To gain information under false pretences is a form of deception that violates the duty to be honest in all dealings.
   * Posing as a customer to obtain information from a competitor.
-  * under the guise of doing a study of the industry which might contain confidential technical information about the bidder’s products.
+  * Under the guise of doing a study of the industry which might contain confidential technical information about the bidder’s products.
   * To get information some companies have advertised and conducted interviews for positions that do not exist, in the hope that some applicants would inadvertently reveal trade secrets of their present employer.
 3. Improper Influence
   * The employment relation is built on trust, and to induce an employee to reveal information through bribery or some other means is to undermine that trust.